 Workforce Planning: The connected platform allows HR, Finance, and Talent teams to view their workforce and hiring numbers, create accurate capacity plans, and collaborate on sprint and project planning using a cohesive source of truth.
 It gives transparency into skill sets, competencies, headcount, and human capital costs.

 Supply Planning: Cloud access to supply chain information helps production inventory and procurement teams make informed decisions about resource management.
 Anaplan planning can help teams foresee the impact of contingencies, delays, surplus, etc. It speeds up plan adjustments and enables streamlined inventory management.

-Predictive Sales: Predictive analytics enable sales and marketing teams to plan product and marketing roadmaps effectively, build better market segmentation, and create strategies based on multiple modeled scenarios.
+Predictive Sales: Predictive analytics enable sales and marketing teams to effectively plan product and marketing roadmaps, build better market segmentation, and create strategies based on multiple modeled scenarios.
 Access to real-time data within the platform can help teams realign as the market changes locally, nationally, and globally.

 The move toward digital transformation and business intelligence means a wealth of options for enterprise-class planning and modeling.
 Alternatives with capabilities and features similar to Anaplan include:

 Anaplan is designed with the needs of enterprise organizations in mind.

 In other words, it's not the best fit for companies with fewer than 500 FTEs.